houndsolo/vyos_vxlan_homelab/README.md

 # VyOS EVPN/VXLAN homelab

 OpenTofu configuration for a small VyOS/FRR EVPN-VXLAN fabric hosted primarily on Proxmox.
-Two MikroTik CRS326 switches act as out-of-band-managed EVPN route reflectors; this repository creates VyOS VMs and configures the VyOS leaf roles.
+Two MikroTik CRS326 switches act as out-of-band-managed Spines/EVPN route reflectors; this repository creates VyOS VMs and configures the VyOS leaf roles.
+There are Bare Metal VyOS nodes for L2 and L3 out.

 > **Lab-specific repository:** committed `.auto.tfvars` files contain real topology and addressing intent, but not credentials.
 Review them before applying anywhere other than this lab.